ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 **Batteries however, pose a more challenging control problem than wind or solar**.
 A battery must make decisions to charge or discharge, based on an imperfect view of the future and competing objectives.

 In the price arbitrage scenario, a battery wants to purchase cheap electricity and sell it at a higher price.
-A battery that does the opposite, that is charges when electricity prices are high and discharges when they are low, will lose money.
+A battery that does the opposite, that charges when electricity prices are high and discharges when they are low, will lose money.

-Likewise a battery that charged with dirty electricity and displaced clean electricity would increase carbon.
+A battery that charged with dirty electricity and displaced clean electricity would increase carbon.
 Charging would increase the load on the dirtier marginal generator, and dispatching will decrease the load on the cleaner marginal generator.

 ## Price and carbon world